mattshardman/test-docs/docs/index.md

 ## Step by step

 Step by step guide aimed at developers creating a feature for the first time, 'golden path' for creating new features with Test Driven Development.
-The guide is to create a Form feature, this also includes use of some of the librarys and components we use such as 'react-hook-form'
+The guide is to create a Form feature, this also includes use of some of the libraries and components we use such as 'react-hook-form'

 ### Create a feature